Asymmetric GANs for Image-to-Image Translation: Experiments

-Besides the unsupervised image-to-image translation task, we also conduct more experiments on supervised image-to-image translation, i.e., hand gesture-to-gesture translation, to validate the effectiveness of the proposed AsymmetricGAN.
+Besides unsupervised image translation tasks, we also conduct experiments on supervised image translation, i.e., hand gesture-to-gesture translation, to validate the effectiveness of the proposed AsymmetricGAN.

-\textbf{Datasets.} We follow GestureGAN~\cite{tang2018gesturegan} and employ the NTU Hand Digit~\cite{ren2013robust} and Creative Senz3D~\cite{memo2016head} datasets to evaluate the proposed AsymmetricGAN.
-The number of train/test image pair for the NTU Hand Digit and Creative Senz3D datasets are 75,036/9,600 and 135,504/12,800, respectively.
+\textbf{Datasets and Parameter Settings..} We follow GestureGAN~\cite{tang2018gesturegan} and employ the NTU Hand Digit~\cite{ren2013robust} and Creative Senz3D~\cite{memo2016head} datasets to evaluate the proposed AsymmetricGAN.
+The batch size is set to 4 for both datasets and all the models are trained with 20 epochs.
+Moreover, we follow~\cite{ma2017pose,tang2018gesturegan} and employ OpenPose~\cite{simon2017hand} to extract hand skeletons as training data.